Convert Degree to Gradian (° to g)

 Formula: 1 ° = 1.111111111 g

-By using this conversion factor, you can easily convert any angle from degree to gradian with precision.
+By using this conversion factor, you can easily convert any angle measurement from degree unit to gradian unit with precision.

 How to Convert ° to g?